nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 **For other projects**

-Just follow the rest of the README.
+Just follow the rest of README.

 The repository is relatively large.
 You may use `--depth 1` option to skip unnecessary files.